ysmei97/ysmei97.github.io/_pages/projects.md

 <a name="rl"></a>
 # Reinforcement learning

+<a name="remixing-monotonic-projection-with-theoretical-explanation"></a>
+## Remixing monotonic projection with theoretic explanation

+[Value function factorization](https://arxiv.org/pdf/1706.05296.pdf) is the prevalent approach to dealing with multi-agent RL problems.
+Many of these algorithms ensure the coherence between joint and local action selections for decentralized decision-making by factorizing the optimal joint action-value function using a monotonic mixing function of agent utilities.
+Despite this, utilizing monotonic mixing functions also induces representational limitations.
+We aim to find the optimal projection of an unconstrained mixing function onto monotonic function classes.
+The results obtained via solving an optimization problem defined as expected return **regret on [QMIX](https://arxiv.org/pdf/1803.11485.pdf) (ReMIX)** provide a theoretic explanation of the optimal projection to the intuitive weight assignment proposed in [WQMIX](https://arxiv.org/pdf/2006.10800.pdf).

 <a name="prioritized-sampling-for-multi-agent-rl"></a>
 ## Prioritized sampling for multi-agent RL

-We formulate a **multi-agent collective prioritization optimization (MAC-PO)** problem that defines the objective as the regret of the expected return and solves it to acquire the weight solution.
-Following the prioritized experience replay scheme, we extend the prioritized weight assignment to the multi-agent RL scenario, where the agents' individual action-value functions contribute to determining the weights.
+We formulate a **multi-agent collective prioritization optimization (MAC-PO)** problem and solve it to acquire the optimal weight solution to emphasize the importance of the trajectories.
+Following the [prioritized experience replay](https://arxiv.org/pdf/1511.05952.pdf) scheme, we extend the prioritized weight assignment to the multi-agent RL scenario, where the agents' individual action-value functions contribute to determining the weights.
 Specifically, we use several case studies to illustrate our findings.

 <a name="the-multi-agent-rl-can-be-even-trained-faster"></a>
 ## The multi-agent RL can be trained faster

 The sampling phase matters in off-policy RL, where a batch of transitions is uniformly sampled from the memory replay buffer in normal circumstances.
 We identified the bottleneck during this sampling stage, and to handle it, we can reuse a set of transitions we have already sampled from the replay buffer.
 We designed an acceleration framework in multi-agent off-policy RL.
 This data reuse strategy will **accelerate the multi-agent experience replay (AccMER)** guided by the priority weights.

-<a name="remixing-monotonic-projection-with-theoretical-explanation"></a>
-## Remixing monotonic projection with theoretical explanation

 <a name="network-security"></a>